 Designed with karlon bushings, no lubrication is required.
-Should be inspected annually by an authorized dealer.

 Inspect the Duralon bushing condition by checking the free-play of the sliding half pulley.
 This is achieved by restraining the inner half and checking if the sliding half moves in the direction of the arrows more than 3 mm (1/8").
 If so, contact the dealer.
 No lubrification is required.